 Google is the world’s most used search engine, so it’s not surprising that Google reviews have surged in popularity.
 Google Business Profile, formerly Google My Business, is the top-ranking review website in the United States.
 Reviews on Google appear next to your listing in Maps and search and responding to your reviews can even help improve your local ranking on Google.

 Dispatch Health responds to all Google reviews with a rating of 2-stars or below.
-In this reply, an executive addresses issues with a new location and invites the customer to contact them directly.
+In this review reply, an executive addresses issues with a new location and invites the customer to contact them directly.